microsoft/BitBLAS/README.md

 - [QuickStart](./docs/QuickStart.md): We provide two primary ways to do the code generation: using a high-level DSL (TensorIR Script), or using packed Operators, from the quick start guide, you can learn how to use BitBLAS to generate high performance kernels with both methods.

-- [3rd Party Integration](./integration/): BitBLAS can also be easily integrated to other frameworks, the integration provides some examples of integrating BitBLAS with PyTorch, AutoGPTQ or vLLM.
+- [3rd Party Integration](./integration/): BitBLAS can also be easily integrated to other frameworks, the integration provides some examples of integrating BitBLAS with PyTorch, AutoGPTQ and vLLM.

 ## Contributing